benitomartin/aws-cognito-circleci/README.md

 ## Create a Google IDP

-First you need to cresate a Google Client in the Google Cloud Console.
+First you need to create a Google Client in the Google Cloud Console.
 First you need to create a project.
 The, under `APIs & Services` -> `Credentials` create a new OAuth client ID.
 You need to select Web Application as the application type and add the following redirect URI, which is the domain of your Cognito Hosted UI + `/oauth2/idpresponse`: `https://cog-app.auth.eu-central-1.amazoncognito.com/oauth2/idpresponse`.

 Once you click on `Create`, you will get the client ID and client secret.
 Add them to the `.env` file under `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`.